-The inaugural Directors Summit in 2022 brought together a diverse group of emerging art museum leaders from across the United States for a three-day program addressing the shifting dynamics of museum leadership today.
-Shaped in partnership with museum consultant Jill Snyder, the Directors Summit was centered on two public roundtable discussions on the /Dialogues stage at EXPO CHICAGO that examined how to forge equitable and sustainable movement forward for art museums and institutions and included a keynote lecture with Dr. Maria Rosario Jackson, Chair of the National Endowment for the Arts, at the University Club of Chicago.
-The tenth anniversary edition of the Directors Summit will take place from April 13-15, 2023.
+The second iteration of the Directors Summit brought together a diverse group of emerging art museum leaders from across the United States for a three-day series of conversations on the future of museum leadership and institutional reinvention.
+Shaped in partnership with museum consultant Jill Snyder, the Directors Summit centered on two public roundtable discussions on the /Dialogues stage at EXPO CHICAGO that examined how to forge equitable and sustainable movement forward for art museums and institutions, as well as a keynote lecture by Paul R. Provost, founding CEO of Art Bridges.

 /DIALOGUES STAGE | EXPO CHICAGO

 The public roundtable discussions took place on the /Dialogues stage at EXPO CHICAGO in Navy Pier’s Festival Hall at 2:00pm on Friday, April 14 and 2:00pm on Saturday, April 15.
 Responding to lessons from the pandemic, reverberations from social uprisings, and the shifts in values and ideals of a younger generation, participating museum leaders addressed their investment to build more inclusive institutions.
 The roundtable discussions explored how new institutional systems lead to enduring structural changes and promote inclusivity.
 In a lively conversation, the cohort of leaders shared their lived experiences, experiments, and new pathways forward.

 April 14, 2023

 DIRECTORS SUMMIT | DESIGNING INCLUSIVE MUSEUM CULTURES: PART I